privacy-scaling-explorations/nova-by-hand/part_2.md

 # 2 R1CS
 ## 2.1 Definition of R1CS
 R1CS (Rank-1 Constraint System) addresses tasks in the NP complexity class, which are challenging to solve but relatively easier to verify once a solution is found.
-In the context of ZKP, R1CS is a mathmatical representation which is converted from  the complex computational tasks.
+In the context of ZKP, R1CS is a mathematical representation which is converted from  the complex computational tasks.
 The R1CS is $Az \odot Bz = Cz$, where $A$, $B$, and $C$ are coefficient matrices, and $z$ is the instance vector.
 This vector $z$ includes the witness $W$, public input/output $x$, and the constant $1$, making $z=[W, x, 1]$.

 ## 2.2 Constructs the R1CS from equation
 ### 2.2.1 Statement